Harry Lee (sheriff): Political career

 Lee was elected sheriff in 1979, having defeated long-time incumbent Alwynn Cronvich.
 He was re-elected every four years from 1983 to 2003.
 He was credited with keeping the crime rate low for the past twenty-five years, while the rate in neighboring Orleans Parish remains one of the highest in the nation.

 In 1989, Lee deplored the choice of David Duke and John S. Treen standing as Republicans for the vacancy in state House District 81 created by the resignation of Charles Cusimano, who became a state court judge.
 To Lee, the showdown in the special election was a choice between "a bigot and an asshole."

 A Democrat, Lee ran for governor in 1995 but dropped out before the primary.
 He famously said, "why would I want to be governor when I can be king?"
 Lee endorsed Mike Foster, a Republican who came from behind in the polls to win the governorship and to serve two terms.
 He also endorsed Bobby Jindal for governor in 2003, his bid for Congress in 2004, 2006 reelection and again for governor in 2007.

 Lee, one of the best-known politicians in the Greater New Orleans Area, was known as a zealous crime fighter.
 He also gained a reputation as an anti-corruption reformer while serving as the Parish Attorney for Jefferson Parish.
 Lee was a political insider in Louisiana, and had close personal contacts with former Governor Edwards and the Boggs family in New Orleans.
 He often made controversial statements to the local media.
 He showed unwavering loyalty to his deputies during allegations of police brutality in Jefferson Parish.

+In April of 1994, Dr Donald Ray Jones Sr and other Black Jefferson Parish elected officials requested that Governor Edwin Edwards mediate tensions between Lee's office and the black community following the deaths of two African Americans in Jefferson Parish custody.
+Local black community leaders alleging that Lee's office ignored black residents' concerns & failed to provide adequate police representation.
 He had also shown support for other Louisiana politicians during several federal investigations of government corruption, including the investigation and eventual conviction of Edwards.
 Many of these politicians were personal friends of Lee, but Lee himself was never charged with corruption.

 Lee also defended gambling and claimed abuses were no more severe that those with addictions to alcohol and tobacco.
 He earmarked gambling revenues for jail buildings and maintenance.
 Without video poker, Lee said that Jefferson Parish would lose nearly $4 million annually in public revenues.